AshleyJM-k/WeatherApp/README.md

 Weather app created with Kotlin.

 ## What it offers
-US baed format of City, US.
+US based format of City, US.
 Shows the temp as well as a description of the status.
 Offers a card view of the 5 day weather.
 Very simple design that will be updated.

 ## Tools used
-Kotlin
+Kotlin<br>
-API
+API<br>
 Android Studio

 ## Future